Frequently Asked Questions

 What is DIY Night?

-There will be regular do-it-yourself, evening sessions provided to current Durham Bicycle Cooperative members, every Thursday from 6:30 - 9 PM.
-"Do-it-yourself" means no repair help is available.
+On Thursday evenings the session scheduled from 6:30 - 8:30 PM is DIY.
+"Do-It-Yourself" means no repair help is available.
 Members should arrive prepared to perform and complete their own work.
 Please arrange backup transportation if your project will take more than one session.
-The space is not large enough to provide project storage.
-We will close promptly at 9 PM and require participants to organize and clean up the work space.
+The shop closes promptly at 8:30 PM and members need to plan to organize and clean up the work space.

-Memberships can be purchased or renewed but participants will not accumulate volunteer hours (for earn-a-bike or membership) while working on personal projects during DIY sessions.
-These sessions are intended to provide our members a benefit.
-Donations can be dropped off during this time.
+Memberships can be purchased or renewed but participants do not accumulate volunteer hours (for earn-a-bike or membership) while working on personal projects during DIY sessions.
+These sessions are intended to provide our members access to the shop to work on their bikes.
+Donations can be dropped off during Thursday evening sessions.

 Can I just come and get parts?